Energetic awakening is simply an outrageous thing.

-The process is so far off the map of "ordinary" in our culture, that many people struggle to simply come to terms with what is happening within them and to their life.
+Because the process is so far off the map of "ordinary" in our culture, many people struggle to simply come to terms with what is happening within, and with the upheaval to their life.

-Most people need all the support they can get as they navigate this ridiculously difficult thing.
+Most people need all the support they can get as they navigate this ridiculously difficult and confusing thing.

 This page is dedicated to supporting those who are looking for support in the energetic unfoldment and Kundalini journeys.
 More articles are planned.